 What employees need to know

-For employees who do not already have a work-sponsored retirement plan option, the Retirement Marketplace can help them get started but is not an exhaustive listing of all retirement savings options.
-Likewise, if employees feel they are not already saving enough through an employer plan, they can supplement workplace retirement savings with an individual account.
+For employees without an existing work-sponsored retirement plan option, the Retirement Marketplace can help them get started—but it’s not an exhaustive listing of all retirement savings options.
+Likewise, if employees feel they aren’t already saving enough through an employer plan, they can supplement workplace retirement savings with an individual account.

 In addition, employees should take note of the following:

 So far, it’s not a complete marketplace.
-Presently, the Retirement Marketplace offers seven retirement plan options through just two companies: Finhabits and the Saturna Trust Company.
+Presently, the Retirement Marketplace offers nine retirement plan options through just three companies: Aspire Capital Advisors, Finhabits and the Saturna Trust Company.
 A 2020 report published from the Washington State Department of Commerce recommended allowing providers to charge employer fees to attract more providers to the marketplace, as they usually cover the cost of enrollment and account maintenance.

-Finhabits’ Roth IRA plan: Employees can contribute after-tax funds and pay no taxes if the funds are held until age 59½ or later; annual income must be below $135,000.
+Finhabits’ Roth IRA plan: Employees can contribute after-tax funds and pay no taxes if the funds are held until age 59½ or later.

-Saturna Trust’s Safe Harbor 401(k): Ideal for companies where business owners and highly compensated employees wish to maximize annual contributions, these plans offer a wider range of investment choices without the testing requirements of traditional 401(k)s.
+Saturna Trust’s safe harbor 401(k): Ideal for companies where business owners and highly compensated employees wish to maximize annual contributions, these plans offer a wider range of investment choices without the testing requirements of traditional 401(k)s.
 Learn more about safe harbor 401(k) plans here.

 Simplifying the savings process

 Simply put, access to an employer-sponsored retirement plan is the top reason that drives SMB employees to start saving for retirement in the first place.
 Likewise, many small businesses want to offer an option for their employees but struggle to understand the best and most affordable options in the sea of retirement savings plans.